dtrungtin/actor-booking-scraper/README.md

 In case the startUrl is a hotel detail page, it will be scraped.
 In case it is a hotel list page, the result will depend on the `simple` attribute.
 If it's `true`, the page will be scraped, otherwise all the links to detail pages will be added to the queue and scraped afterwards.
-The `startUrls` attribute should cotain an array of URLs as follows:
+The `startUrls` attribute should contain an array of URLs as follows:

 ```javascript
 {